RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 **Wazuh deployment section**

 - `type`: Type of the installation method.
-This value can be either 'sources' or 'package'.
+This value can be either `sources` or `package`.
 - `target`: Target of the Wazuh installation.
 This field can take only two different values:
   - `manager`: In case we want to install wazuh manager.
   - `agent`: In case we want to install wazuh agent.
-- `manager_ip`: It contains the manager IP to get connected.
-This field will be required only when the target specified is 'agent'.
+- `manager_ip`: Manager IP to get connected.
+This field will be required only when the target specified is `agent`.
-- `wazuh_branch`: It contains the branch containing the desired wazuh installation files.
-This field is only required when `type` has the value 'sources'.
+- `wazuh_branch`: Branch containing the desired wazuh installation files.
+This field is only required when `type` has the value `sources`.
-- `s3_package_url`: It contains the url of a wazuh s3 package to download.
+- `s3_package_url`: URL of a Wazuh s3 package to download.
 This parameter is only required under two conditions:
   - `type` field has to have `package` selected as the parameter.
-  - The field `local_package_path` doesn't have to be defined.
-  - None of the fields `system`, `version`, `revision`, and `repository` are given.
+  - None of the fields, `local_package_path`,  `system`, `version`, `revision`, and `repository` are given.
-- `local_package_path`: It contains the local path where the wazuh package is located.
-As with s3_package_url, this field will also be required under two conditions:
+- `local_package_path`: Local path where the wazuh package is located.
+As with `s3_package_url`, this field will also be required under two conditions:
   - The field `type` has to have `package` selected as the parameter.
-  - The field `s3_package_url` doesn't have to be defined.
-  - None of the fields `system`, `version`, `revision`, and `repository` are given.
+  - None of the fields, `s3_package_url`, `system`, `version`, `revision`, and `repository` are given.
 - `system`: System type of the machine where Wazuh is going to be installed.
+The available values for this parameter are: `rpm, deb, windows, macos, solaris10, solaris11, rpm5, wpk-linux, and wpk-windows`.
+    > **Note**:  If the fields `version, revision and repository` are not given along with this field itself, there will be a validation error.

-This parameter is only required under two conditions:
+  This parameter is only required under
+            two conditions:
   -  The field `type` has to have `package` selected as the parameter.
   -  None of the fields `s3_package_url` and `local_package_path` are given.